-We have audited the financial statements of Tanzania Early Childhood Development Network ("the Organisation"), set out on pages 12 to 33 which comprise the statement of financial position as at 31 December 2022, the statements of receipts and payments and other comprehensive income, changes in members' fund and cash flows for the year then ended, and notes to the financial statements, comprising significant accounting policies and other explanatory information.
-The Comparative figures were audited by another auditor who issued an unqualified opinion.
+We have audited the financial statements of Tanzania Early Childhood Development Network ("the Organisation"), set out on pages 11 to 32 which comprise the statement of financial position as at 31 December 2023, and the statements of financial performance, changes in net assets/ equity, cash flows and comparison of budget and actual amounts for the year then ended, and notes to the financial statements, comprising significant accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of Tanzania Early Childhood Development Network as at 31 December 2022, and of its financial performance and its cash flows for the year then ended in accordance with International Public Sector Accounting Standards (IPSAS) and in the manner required by the Non-Governmental Organisations Act.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of Tanzania Early Childhood Development Network as at 31 December 2023, and of its financial performance and its cash flows for the year then ended in accordance with International Public Sector Accounting Standards (IPSAS) and in the manner required by the Non-Governmental Organisations Act.